Anirudh-Navalgund/I2Cam_Camera-Hardware-Emulator/README.md

 | Bit 7 | EN_COM (Enable Communication) |

 ### Interrupt Register (IR)
-The **Interrupt Register (IR)** holds flags for simulated communication errors and interrupt handling.
+The **Interrupt Register (IR)** holds flags for simulated communication errors.
 The error simulation bits are set by the user through UART input and the interrupts are triggered randomly through GPIO hardware interrupt.

 | Bit  | Description                              |
 |------|------------------------------------------|